 Before starting your Google Pay integration:

-- Contact our Support Team to add Google Pay in your test Customer Area.
+- Add Google Pay in your Customer Area.

 You don't need to send additional fields for Google Pay.
 To see optional fields that you can send for all payment methods, choose the endpoint you integrated: